7hekaka/newcytosim/doc/sim/fiber_dynamics.md

  * `growing_force`, the characteristic force of polymerization in pN.

 Positive values of the rate correspond to assembly, and negative values to disassembly.
+The value of `growing_speed` must be specified, but by default `growing_force = inf`.
-By default `growing_force = inf`, and the growth speed will be constant, but if a value is given, the growth will depend on force (see below).
+Thus by default, growth will occur at constant speed, but if `growing_force` is specified, the growth will depend on force (see below).

 ### Initial state